Walking the Dog on the Yellow Brick Road: Who Played "Toto," Dorothy’s Pet on the "Wizard of Oz?"

 Terry was born on November 17, 1933, and was trained by her owner Carl Spitz.
 Though she appeared in 15 films, including the 1934 Bright Eyes with Shirley Temple, and the 1942 Tortilla Flat with Spencer Tracy.
 Coincidentally, Victor Fleming directed her in both Oz and Flat.
 However, she only ever received credit for Oz.

-For her work with Judy, Terry received $125, which was more than the wages of many actors in the film, and many workers during the Great Depression.
-(The Munchkins, for example, received $100 a week.
-In contrast, Judy Garland received $500 a week.)
+For her work with Judy, Terry received $125, which is equivalent to $2,294 in today's dollars.
+This was more than the wages of many actors in the film, and many workers during the Great Depression.
+(The Munchkins, for example, received $100 a week, or an equivalent $1,835.
+In contrast, Judy Garland received $500 a week, or $27,532 for today.)
 A Winkle guard stepped on her foot and broke it during filming.
 The production company used a second dog for filming while she healed.
 Terry attended the 1939 premiere of the film at Grauman’s Chinese Theater in Hollywood.

 She died on September 1, 1945 at the age of 12, and was buried in a small pet burial area behind owner Spitz’s house and kennel.
 (Carl Spitz died in 1976.)
 Unfortunately, CalTrans took over the property and razed the site in 1958 to widen the 101 (Ventura) Freeway.